mmo/sonar.ch/content/post/autumn-tests-and-new-features.md

 This protocol is a *must* in the small world of institutional repositories, as it enables to harvest the metadata in order to reference it in another search portal.
 The most common use case is probably to integrate an institutional repository into the institution's library discovery tool.

 In SONAR, one set is automatically generated for each member institution.
 The export format is currently Dublin Core and its 10 base elements.
 We tried to stay as close as possible to the [OpenAIRE guidelines, v3](https://guidelines.readthedocs.io/en/latest/literature/application_profile.html).
-We are already thinking about adding other more granular export formats.
+We are already considering the addition of other more granular export formats.

 To have a look, try to add `/oai2d?verb=ListRecords&metadataPrefix=oai_dc` to the base URL of the public test portal: [link to try!](https://sonar.test.rero.ch/oai2d?verb=ListRecords&metadataPrefix=oai_dc)